-The Lubbock Chamber and 10 local Texas chambers of commerce recently joined several other business organizations in filing a legal challenge to the Consumer Financial Protection Bureau’s (CFPB) anti-arbitration rule in the Northern District of Texas, Dallas Division.
-Ultimately, we hope this legal challenge will compel the CFPB to take this misguided rule back to the drawing board.
-If left unchecked, the CFPB’s rule will harm consumers and businesses alike.
+In 2017, the Lubbock Chamber and 10 local Texas chambers of commerce joined several other business organizations in filing a legal challenge to the Consumer Financial Protection Bureau’s (CFPB) anti-arbitration rule in the Northern District of Texas, Dallas Division.
+Left unchecked, the CFPB’s rule would have harmed consumers and businesses alike.

-The legal challenge, which also includes the Texas Association of Business, U.S. Chamber of Commerce, American Bankers Association, American Financial Services Association, Consumer Bankers Association, and Financial Services Roundtable, rests on several grounds, including that the rule violates the requirements of the Dodd-Frank Act because the CFPB study was flawed and based on biased data, and because the rule is harmful to consumers.
-CFPB’s anti-arbitration rule is based on a highly controversial and flawed study that ignored the practical benefits of arbitration, as compared to the court system where cases between consumers and financial services providers can take years to be heard, for addressing the types of injuries that consumers most often experience.
+The legal challenge, which also included the Texas Association of Business, U.S. Chamber of Commerce, American Bankers Association, American Financial Services Association, Consumer Bankers Association, and Financial Services Roundtable, rests on several grounds, including that the rule violates the requirements of the Dodd-Frank Act because the CFPB study was flawed and based on biased data.

 Overtime Rule Changes

-USDOL formally issued the final rule regarding changes to overtime regulations on May 23.
+USDOL formally issued the final rule regarding changes to overtime regulations in May 2016.
 The most significant change, doubling of the salary threshold, was finalized without an extended comment period.

-The suit charges that, by setting an excessively high salary threshold for determining who qualifies as “executive, administrative and professional employees,” the rule departs from the intent established by Congress in the Fair Labor Standards Act and consistently administered by DOL for more than 75 years.
-Furthermore, DOL ignored regional and industry differences that have previously been acknowledged, resulting in a “one size fits none” salary threshold.
-The suit also argues that the provision to automatically update the salary threshold every three years without a rulemaking or taking input from affected parties is not authorized by the Fair Labor Standards Act or any other relevant statute.
-On November 23 a preliminary injunction was granted to block the U.S. Department of Labor’s (DOL) new overtime regulation nationwide.
-The new regulations are being challenged in federal court in a case filed by 21 states and consolidated with a lawsuit filed by a coalition including the Lubbock Chamber of Commerce and led by the U.S. Chamber of Commerce along with the Texas Association of Business, several national business organizations and almost 40 other local chambers of commerce in Texas.
+In November 2016, a preliminary injunction was granted to block the U.S. Department of Labor's (DOL) new overtime regulation nation wide.
+The new regulations were being challenged in federal court in a case filed by 21 states and consolidated with a lawsuit filed by a coalition including the Lubbock Chamber of Commerce and led by the U.S. Chamber of Commerce along with the Texas Association of Business, several national business organizations and almost 40 other local chambers of commerce in Texas.

 The Lubbock Chamber of Commerce joined forces with four other business organizations to sue the Department of Labor for a regulation known as the “persuader rule.”
 The lawsuit asks the courts to impose an injunction on the new rule and ultimately to overturn it.

-The new regulations are being challenged on constitutional grounds in Lubbock federal court by the Lubbock Chamber of Commerce in a coalition led by the National Federation of Independent Business (NFIB) and joined by the Texas Association of Business, National Association of Home Builders and Texas Association of Builders.
+The regulations were challenged on constitutional grounds in Lubbock federal court by the Lubbock Chamber of Commerce in a coalition led by the National Federation of Independent Business (NFIB) and joined by the Texas Association of Business, National Association of Home Builders and Texas Association of Builders.

 How does the persuader rule impact me?